Johnson Lake provides an easy, scenic snowshoe in Banff National Park, Alberta, Canada.

-The Johnson Lake hike or snowshoe is an easily accessible, short 2.8 KM (1 3/4 mile) loop around a popular lake, and picnic area, south of the west end of Lake Minnewanka and Two Jack Lake.
+The Johnson Lake hike or snowshoe is an easily accessible, short 2.8 KM (1¾ mile) loop around a popular lake and picnic area south of the west end of Lake Minnewanka and Two Jack Lake.
 The trail is relatively flat and scenic with a few dips to negotiate along the trail, but elevation differential is marginal at about 20 meters (66 ft).

-The trail can be travelled in either direction.
-I choose counterclockwise with a short walk from the parking area downhill to the little bridge over a picturesque creek which continues down a wide canyon to the water tower.
+The trail can be traveled in either direction.
+This days choice is counterclockwise with a short walk from the parking area downhill to the little bridge over a picturesque creek which continues down a wide canyon to the water tower.

 At the far end of the lake a trail map identifies optional routes around Johnson Lake.
-I follow the majority and stick close to the scenery near lakeshore.
+The majority stick close to the scenery near lakeshore.

-Trail quality deteriorates where snowpack is diminished by sunny warmth currently leading the race to Spring against winter snowfall, but sheltered path has adequate snow cover.
+Trail quality deteriorates where snow pack is diminished by sunny warmth currently leading the race to Spring against winter snowfall, but sheltered path has adequate snow cover.

-The trail is very popular and weekend traffic has obscured established trail.
-By sticking close to the scenic lakeshore, I miss a major trail junction which strands me on a peninsula above the impassable watercourse which feeds Johnson Lake.
+This trail is very popular and weekend traffic has obscured established trail.
+By sticking close to the scenic lakeshore, a major trail junction is missed which leaves me stranded on a peninsula above the impassable watercourse which feeds Johnson Lake.

 Johnson Lake is a brief winter interlude within amazing scenery.
 Mount Rundle, hovering over Canmore, is prominent from the north shoreline.
 Tunnel Mountain and Cascade Mountain to the west are prevalent as well.

 Johnson Lake is a beautiful place to enjoy a picnic lunch and get a bit of exercise in clean fresh air surrounded by magnificent mountain scenery.